accetto/ubuntu-vnc-xfce-firefox/README.md

 ***

-**This repository** contains resources for building Docker images based on [Ubuntu][docker-ubuntu], with [Xfce][xfce] desktops, headless **VNC**/[noVNC][novnc] environments and default installation of the current [Firefox][firefox] browser in its default installation.
+**This repository** contains resources for building a Docker image based on [Ubuntu][docker-ubuntu] with [Xfce][xfce] desktop environment, **VNC**/[noVNC][novnc] servers for headless use and the current [Firefox][firefox] web browser in its default installation.

-This image can be successfully built and used on Linux, NAS devices and Windows.

-It has been tested with [Docker CE][docker-ce] on [Ubuntu flavours][ubuntu-flavours], with [Container Station][container-station] on a NAS from [QNAP][qnap] and with [Docker for Windows][docker-for-windows] on Windows 10.
+The image can be successfully built and used on Linux, Windows, Mac and NAS devices.
+It has been tested with [Docker Desktop][docker-desktop] on [Ubuntu flavours][ubuntu-flavours], [Windows 10][docker-for-windows] and [Container Station][container-station] from [QNAP][qnap].

-The image is perfect for fast creation of light-weight web browser containers.
+Containers created from this image make perfect light-weight web browsers.
 They can be thrown away easily and replaced quickly, improving browsing privacy.
 They run under a non-root user by default, improving browsing security.

+Running in background is the primary scenario for the containers, but using them interactively in foreground is also possible.
+For examples see the description below or the [HOWTO][this-wiki-howto] section in [Wiki][this-wiki].

-The image is based on the [accetto/ubuntu-vnc-xfce][accetto-docker-ubuntu-vnc-xfce] image, just adding the [Firefox][firefox] browser.
+The image is based on the [accetto/ubuntu-vnc-xfce][accetto-docker-ubuntu-vnc-xfce] image, just adding the [Firefox][firefox] browser in its default installation.

 The image inherits the following components from its [base image][accetto-docker-ubuntu-vnc-xfce]: